2026 Polymer Clay Color Trends Without the Dead Inventory Risk

 Universal Khaki is a practical 2026 direction to test first across jewelry, buttons, art objects, and character accessories.

 Sherwin-Williams presents Universal Khaki SW 6150 as a warm mid-tone neutral with a slight yellow undertone.
-For polymer clay, it works as a practical base color that keeps collections calm without turning flat or cold.
+For polymer clay, it works as a practical base color that keeps collections cohesive without turning flat or cold.
 It reads especially well on slab earrings, trinket dishes, decorative buttons, miniature vessels, and costume details on figurines.

 - Best pairings: Chalk white, camel, terracotta, cocoa, smoked olive